octabytes/FireO/fields/text-field.md

 - ### Column Name
 Set different column name in Firestore instead of field name.
 This is base attribute that is available in all fields.
 [Read More](/fields/field/#column-name)

+- ### Lower case
+Firestore is case sensitive FirO allow to save data in lower case and search data without case sensitive.
+[Read More](/fields/field/#to-lowercase)

 - ### Validator
 Validate given value of field.
 This is base attribute that is available in all fields [Read More](/fields/field/#validator)